 What is Biobehavioral Health and Population Sciences?

 Population sciences study population health.
 This is a body of scientific disciplines interested in the determinants of health and disease and their distribution at the population level.
 The approach is a step beyond the focus on the individual level traditional in clinical and preventive medicine.
 In taking this approach, it addresses a broad range of factors impacting health on a population level.
-For example, Population sciences is interested in how to build health equity in tribal and rural communities in Minnesota, the U.S., by exploring factors such as the environment, social structures, and the distribution of resources.
+For example, population sciences is interested in how to build health equity in tribal and rural communities in Minnesota and the U.S., by exploring factors such as the environment, social structures, and the distribution of resources.

 Department News, Events, and Seminars

 BPHS faculty James Boulger, a charter faculty member of the University of Minnesota Medical School’s Duluth campus, has received the Rural Health Hero award from the Minnesota Department of Health and the Minnesota Rural Health Association.